ibm-cloud-docs/databases-for-elasticsearch/learn-high-availability.md

 ## Staying Production Ready

 To keep your {{site.data.keyword.databases-for-elasticsearch_full}} database up and running, do not drop the `icd-auth index`.
-This index stores your database, as well as all customer user accounts, and is therefore critical to operational integrity.
+This index stores your database, as well as all user accounts and is critical to operational integrity.

 ## Application-level High-Availability